Austrian Airlines: 60th anniversary in 2018

+Developments since the COVID-19 pandemic

-Austrian suspended all regularly scheduled flights between 18 March and 15 June 2020 as global air traffic collapsed due to the COVID-19 pandemic.
+From 18 March to 15 June 2020, Austrian Airlines officially suspended all the regularly scheduled flights as the global air traffic collapsed due to the COVID-19 pandemic.
 With regular operations suspended, the airline carried out several repatriation flights to carry home Austrians stranded abroad, as well as freight flights to carry medical supplies.
 Such flights were launched to Abuja, Bali, Lima, Mexico City, and Sydney.
-In summer 2020, the airline received €600 million in financial aid from Lufthansa and the Austrian government to help it weather the pandemic; in return, Austrian committed to, among others, reducing CO_{2} emissions in Austria by 50% by 2030.
+In the summer of 2020, the airline received €600 million in financial aid from Lufthansa and the Austrian government to help it weather the pandemic; in return, Austrian Airlines committed to, among others, reducing CO_{2} emissions in Austria by 50% by 2030.
 Overall, the airline ended 2020 flying 3.1 million passengers, a 79% drop from the prior year.

-In September 2021, it has been announced that Austrian Airlines will terminate all of its remaining scheduled services originating from Austrian airports outside of Vienna.
+Austrian Airlines announced in September 2021 that it will terminate all its remaining scheduled services originating from Austrian airports outside of Vienna.
 These will be either cancelled or transferred to sister company Eurowings.

-In December 2022, the Lufthansa Group announced negotiations to replace Austrian's entire long-haul fleet with Boeing 787s by the end of the 2020s.
+In the fall of 2023, Austrian was ordered by an Austrian court to stop advertising flights carried out with SAF as "CO2 neutral".

+Starting in the early 2020s, Austrian embarked on a fleet modernisation program.
+First, in the autumn of 2022, Austrian announced an order of four new Airbus A320neo.
+In October of the same year, Austrian welcomed the first of the four new Airbus A320neo into the fleet, with the remaining three slated for gradual introduction until spring 2023.
+Austrian further announced in April 2023 that they will replace their current long-haul fleet of 3 Boeing 767-300ER and 6 Boeing 777-200ER with 10 Boeing 787-9 from early 2024 to 2028.
+Five of these jets will be transferred from Lufthansa, and the other five will be delivered to Austrian from the existing Lufthansa Group order.
+In early 2024, Austrian confirmed that the airline will receive overall 11 Boeing 787-9s, two of which were pre-owned by Bamboo Airways and were to be delivered by March 2024 with a start of scheduled operations planned for summer 2024.
+In summer 2025, Austrian confirmed plans for receiving a 12th 787-9 aircraft by 2028.

+In January 2025, Austrian announced it would retire its three remaining Boeing 767-300ER in the same year, with the last scheduled route being Vienna-Washington D. C., by 31 December 2025.